-If you don’t know what a Martini drink is made up of, you’ll probably be surprised by its simplicity.
-With only two key ingredients—gin or vodka and dry vermouth, making a Martini is all about using the best spirits and getting the ratios right.
+You’ll probably be surprised by how simple it is to make a Martini.
+With only two key ingredients —gin or vodka and dry vermouth, making a Martini is all about using the best spirits and getting the ratios right.

-James Bond famously asked for his Martini to be “shaken, not stirred”, however, Martini experts generally disagree with this.
-This is because shaking the drink causes more of the ice to chip off and melt, diluting and altering the temperature of your Martini.
-Stirring Martinis gently with a cocktail stirrer results in a silkier mouthfeel and stops them from becoming cloudy.
+James Bond famously asked for his martini to be “shaken not stirred”, however, martini experts generally disagree with this.
+That’s because shaking causes more of the ice to chip off and melt, diluting and altering the temperature of your martini.
+Stirring martinis gently with a cocktail stirrer results in a silkier mouthfeel and stops them from becoming cloudy.

 Which is better, gin or vodka?

-Martini purists argue that a drink can only be called a real Martini if it’s made with gin and that anything else simply doesn’t count.
-But as time has gone by, you’re now just as likely to see modern martinis made with vodka, fruit or sparkling wine-based varieties like the Champagne Martini.
+Martini purists argue that a drink can only be called a real martini if it’s made with gin, and that anything else simply doesn’t count.
+But as time has gone by, you’re now just as likely to see modern martinis made with vodka, fruit, and even sparkling wine-based varieties like the Champagne Martini.

 What is dry Vermouth and why is it important in a Martini?